 While the duration and extent of the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the extent and effectiveness of containment and mitigation actions, it has already had an adverse effect on the global economy, and the ultimate societal and economic impact of the COVID-19 pandemic remains unknown.
 Additionally, concerns over the economic impact of COVID-19 have caused extreme volatility in financial and other capital markets, which may adversely affect the Company's ability to access capital markets in the future.
-Furthermore, the impact of the COVID-19 pandemic could adversely impact the Company's cash flows and operations and delay the Company's research and development activities.
+Furthermore, the impact of the COVID-19 pandemic could adversely impact the Company's research and development activities.